IRA library documentation

 The problem of finding an optimal rotation \(\mathbf{R}\) when \(A\) and \(B\) do not include permutations is known as the orthogonal Procrustes problem, and can be easily solved by Singular Value Decomposition method (SVD), see the wikipedia article.
 The routines to solve it are also included in this library.

 The shape-matching problem of Eq.
-(2) is however more complicated, and can be rewritten as optimization problem:
+(2) is however more complicated since \(A\) and \(B\) generally do include permutations, but it can be rewritten as an optimization problem:

 in which \(D\) is a general distance function between two sets, that is (i) variant under \({\bf R}\) and \({\bf t}\), (ii) invariant under permutation \(P_B\), and (iii) returns value 0 when \({\bf R}\) and \({\bf t}\) are such that Eq.
 (2) is satisfied, i.e. when the best match is found.